How to do the Chalaadi Glacier Hike in Svaneti, Georgia

 How to reach Mestia

 To reach Mestia, one should first get to Zugdidi.
 From Zugdidi there are minivans going to Mestia.
+In Mestia you can find a taxi that brings you to the start of the trail.

 Disclaimer: This post with a travel guide about the Chalaadi glacier in Svaneti contains affiliate links.
 If you buy any service through any of my links, I will get a small commission at no extra cost to you.
 These earnings help me to keep Backpack Adventures alive!
 Thanks for your support!